data-exp-lab/yt_viewyt/README.md

 # Dependencies #
-In addition to YT, this application requires PyQt, Sips, and obviously yt and all of its dependencies.
+This application requires Qt4, PyQt4, Sips, and obviously yt and all of its dependencies.

 # Demo Execution #
-To run simply input "/path/to/clone/view_yt/viewyt.py"
+To run simply input "/path/to/clone/yt_viewyt/viewyt.py".
+Individual widgets can be accessed by utilizing the yt extensions capabilities.